-We have been loving rewatching Agatha Christie's Poirot on ITV3.
-The TV drama ran from 1989 to 2013, and adapted every single one of the author's major works of fiction - and they had some royal help to do it!
+We love watching reruns of Agatha Christie's Poirot.
+The TV drama ran from 1989 to 2013, and adapted every single one of the beloved crime author's major works of fiction - and they had some royal help to do it!

 MORE: Thousands raised for HELLO! and Lady Frederick Windsor's home school appeal